To the Case Western Reserve Community:

 - The Family Educational Rights and Privacy Act (FERPA): Find the policy on the registrar’s website.

 - Annual Security and Fire Report: Case Western Reserve University's annual security and fire report is updated annually and is available on the Public Safety website.
-A full print copy of the report is available for download (PDF) or can be obtained by contacting the crime prevention office at email@example.com or 216.368.1243.
+A full print copy of the report is available for download (PDF) or can be obtained by contacting email@example.com.
 The report includes:

 - Summaries of institutional policies and education and prevention programs regarding safety and security, reporting of crimes, sexual misconduct, drug and alcohol use, timely warnings and missing persons investigations.
-The university maintains a daily crime log that can be accessed on the Crime and Security Reports page.
+The university maintains a daily crime log that can be accessed on public safety's Clery Act webpage.

-- Information on emergency notification, emergency response and evacuation procedures.
-Emergency procedures for students, faculty, staff and visitors can be reviewed on the Emergency Preparedness page.
+- Information on emergency notification, emergency response, and evacuation procedures.
+Emergency procedures for students, faculty, staff, and visitors can be reviewed on the Emergency Management page.

 - Fire statistics for on-campus housing, summaries of fire policies and evacuation procedures.
 The university maintains a fire log for all fires that occur in on-campus housing.

 - Emergency Reporting: Any emergency on campus should be reported to CWRU Division of Public Safety at 216.368.3333.
 This number is staffed 24 hours a day.

 Thank you for your attention to this important information.